ZZAster/framework/A-软体-第七组/Chapter.md

 ---
 # Development View

 We will now take a closer look to the architecture that support the Accord.NET framework's development progress.
 At first, we will describe the common design principle of this framework.
-Then we will analyze the code orginization and module structure model.
+Then we will analyze the code organization and module structure model.

 ## Common Design Models
 This section describe the standlarize and common design that are used in the development of Accord.NET framework.

 ### Contributing
-Please send pull requests against the development branch instead of master.
+Developers should send pull requests against the development branch instead of master.
 The master branch is reserved to contain only the latest official public release of the framework.

 ### Please stick to C# 4.0
 If possible, when contributing code to the framework, please avoid using C# language features from above C# 4.0.
 There are at least two reasons for this restriction: